quicwg/base-drafts/draft-ietf-quic-recovery.md

 In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send immediate ACKs for an interval after it receives an out-of-order packet.
-This interval SHOULD NOT exceed 1/8 RTT unless more out-of-order packets arrive during the interval.
-Therefore, if out-of-order packets consistently arrive within one interval of the previous one, the receiver SHOULD continuously send immediate ACKs.
+This interval SHOULD be between zero (immediately acking only out-of-order packets) and 1/8 RTT unless more out-of-order packets arrive during the interval.
+If every packet arrives out-of-order, then an immediate ACK would be sent for every received packet.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response